tristanic/isolde/isolde/docs/source/intro.rst

 interactive experience in which, rather than carefully adjusting individual atoms and dihedral angles, the user instead helps to guide a "living", explicitly physical model into the experimental map.
-In this way, many of the unlikely or impossible atomic arrangements that plague traditional model-building methods are prevented from ever occurring in the first place, and many other errors simply fix themselves.
+In this way, many of the unlikely or impossible atomic arrangements that used to plague model builders are prevented from ever occurring in the first place, and many other errors simply fix themselves.

 Alongside the above, a core component of ISOLDE's design philosophy is the need for real-time, continuous feedback.
-In a traditional crystallographic model building workflow, the practitioner would typically work through a list or table of geometric outliers arising from their previous round of refinement, and generate an updated list after re-refining their edited coordinates.
-While workable for small, high-resolution structures, this becomes painfully slow as the model grows and the resolution degrades.
-In ISOLDE I have carefully optimised and streamlined the process of rotamer, Ramachandran and peptide plane validation, bringing the combined time required for these three tasks down to 1-2 milliseconds for a 500-residue structure.
+In ISOLDE the process of rotamer, Ramachandran and peptide plane validation have been streamlined to bring their combined time  down to 1-2 milliseconds for a 500-residue structure.
 This allows these core validation metrics to be evaluated in real time every time the model coordinates change, with visualisations showing you at a glance exactly which residues are problematic at any moment in time.
 Expect to see further live validation features appearing as ISOLDE grows.